Freeman Dyson: Crank of a partition

 In number theory, the crank of a partition is a certain integer associated with the partition.
 Dyson first introduced the term without a definition in a 1944 paper in a journal published by the Mathematics Society of Cambridge University.
 He then gave a list of properties this yet-to-be-defined quantity should have.
 In 1988, George E. Andrews and Frank Garvan discovered a definition for the crank satisfying the properties Dyson had hypothesized.

 Astrochicken

 Astrochicken is the name given to a thought experiment Dyson expounded in his book Disturbing the Universe (1979).
 He contemplated how humanity could build a small, self-replicating automaton that could explore space more efficiently than a crewed craft could.
 He attributed the general idea to John von Neumann, based on a lecture von Neumann gave in 1948 titled The General and Logical Theory of Automata.
 Dyson expanded on von Neumann's automata theories and added a biological component.

 Lumpers and splitters

 Dyson suggested that philosophers can be broadly if simplistically, divided into lumpers and splitters.
 These roughly correspond to Platonists, who regard the world as made up of ideas, and materialists, who imagine it divided into atoms.

 Views

+Psychic phenomena

+Reviewing Georges Charpak and Henri Broch's Debunked!
+ESP, Telekenesis and Other Pseudoscience he wrote "Charpak and Broch have done a fine job sweeping out the moneypchangers from the temple of science and exposing their tricks."
+He went on: "The hypothesis that paranormal phenomena are real but lie outside the limits of science is supported by a great mass of evidence.. ...
+I find it plausible that a world of mental phenomena should exist, too fluid and evanescent to be grasped by the cumbersome tools of science. ...
+I am suggesting that paranormal mental abilities and scientific method may be complementary.
+The word 'complementarity' is a technical term introduced into physics by Niels Bohr.
+It means that two descriptions of nature may both be valid but cannot be observed simultaneously.
+The classic example of complemntarity is the dual nature of light.
+In one experiment light is seen to behave as a continuous wave, in another experiment it behaves as a swarm of particles, but we cannot see the wave and the particles in the same experiment.
+Complementarity in physics is an established fact.
+The extension of the idea of complementarity to mental phenomena is pure speculation.
+But I find it plausible."
+He wrote a foreword to Elizabeth Lloyd Mayer's Extraordinary Knowing, arguing "ESP is real... but cannot be tested with the clumsy tools of science".